-- After your home is evaluated, a report is created outlining the potential energy-efficiency modifications and available cash incentives or financing (if applicable).
+- After your home is evaluated, a report is created outlining the potential energy-efficiency modifications.

-- To ensure work is completed to TVA’s standards, modifications must be made by a member of the TVA Quality Contractor Network, except for self-installed measures (as allowed by your local power company).
+- To ensure work is completed to TVA’s standards, modifications must be made by a member of the TVA Quality Contractor Network.
 The evaluator will provide the names of qualified contractors.

 - All home modifications must be completed within 90 days.
 Once the work is finished, it will be inspected to ensure that everything is installed properly to maximize savings.

 Keeping Tennessee Green – Green Power Switch

 PES Energize in partnership with TVA is pleased to be part of the Green Power Switch, encouraging residential and commercial ratepayers to take part in the movement to develop efficient ways to deliver your electrical power needs from the energy of the Sun and the Wind.

 Developing the technologies to unlock the energy potential of the Wind and Sun create a clean and renewable electric supply source for all of us.
 Harnessing these power sources requires investment from homeowners and businesses throughout the Tennessee Valley.
 TVA and PES Energize are working cooperatively to bring renewable resources such as solar, wind and even methane gas to the Tennessee Valley and to each of us in Giles County through the Green Power Switch.